-Dol Really Need a Solicitor
+Need a Solicitor

-If you decide to buy your freehold, are you really going to need a solicitor?
+If you decide to buy your freehold, are you really going to need a Solictor?
 Or can you do it yourself?

-- Enfranchisement is very procedural and complex - and the legislation difficult to understand if you aren't a specialist lawyer with plenty of experience in this area - The implications of missing deadlines during the process can be far-reaching - and it's not always easy to know when the deadlines are - Your freeholder will almost certainly use a solicitor - so don't put yourself at a disadvantage by trying to do without specialist legal advice - We have an expert team which can help you get together all of the documents you need, can assist with all of the paperwork including the formal notice, and can manage the process to make sure that your application hits all of the required deadlines - It can be tricky to find the correct, knowledgeable surveyor to conduct the valuation of your freehold purchase.
-Our team has good working relationships with specialised surveyors nationwide, and as part of our one-stop shop service, can help you with choosing the right valuer, and instruct them on your behalf
+- Enfranchisement is very procedural and complex - and the legislation difficult to understand if you aren't a specialist lawyer with plenty of experience in this area. - the implications of missing deadlines during the process can be farreaching, and its not always easy to know when the deadlines are. - Your freeholder will almost certainly use a solicitor - so don't put yourself at a disadvantage by trying to do without specialist legal advice. - We have an expert team which can help you get together all the documents you need, can assist with all the paperwork including the formal notice, and can manage the process to make sure that your application hits all the required deadlines. - It can be tricky to find the correct, knowledgeable surveyor to conduct the valuation of your freehold purchase.

-- If you are looking to update unfair or badly drafted clauses of your existing lease, our solicitors will advise you of the legal effect of your proposed alterations, and can draft the appropriate new clauses in your lease - If negotiations fail and agreement simply can't be reached with your freeholder as to the premium payable to buy the freehold, our solicitors have the expertise to both advise and represent you in any application to the First-Tier Property Tribunal (previously known as the Leasehold Valuation Tribunal or LVT) for a determination of that premium - And finally, our solicitors will deal with those essential post-completion matters - such as registering the new ownership of your block at HM Land Registry
+- Our team has good working relationships with specialised surveyors nationwide, and as part of our one-stop shop service, can help you with choosing the right valuer, and instruct them on your behalf. - If you are looking to update unfair or badly drafted clauses of your existing lease, our solicitors will advise you of the legal effect of your proposed alterations and can draft the appropriate new clauses in your lease. - If negotiations fail and an agreement simply can't be reached with your freeholder as to the premium payable to buy the freehold, our solicitors have the expertise to both advise and represent you in any application to the first-tier Property Tribunal (previously known as the leasehold valuation tribunal or LVT) for a determination of that premium. - And finally, our solicitors will deal with those essential postcompletion matters, such as registering the new block at HM Land Registry.